The Importance of Crate Training During the Holidays - Happy Pet CBD

 It’s Not a Storage Container

 As useful as the crate can be, it’s not a storage container for your puppy.
-He can spend the night in the crate, and a few hours here and there during the day.
-But he cannot spend all night and all day in the crate.
+Be thoughtful about what amount of time you leave your dog in a crate.
+He can spend the night in the crate and a few hours here and there during the day.
+But he cannot spend all night and all day there as spending a lot of time will lead to negative associations for the dog with the crate.
 He needs time outside of the crate to bond with his family, learn the rules of the household, go for walks, play outside, and do all of the things that are important for puppies.

-The same rules apply for adult dogs, too.
-Your dog may already know all of these puppy lessons, but he needs to spend time with you, go for walks, gets some exercise, and play with you.
+The same rules apply to adult dogs and older dogs too.
+Your dog may already know all of these puppy lessons, but spending time with you to go for walks, get some exercise, and play with you with help with overall dog behavior.